What is Winter Service?

 - it is driving over a section of road that has already been treated by a fellow driver

 - Treatments are occasionally treated pre-wet (salt and brine mixed) and treatments aren't clearly visible

 Every gritting vehicle is fitted with a GPS system which tracks its route and speed, and it's part of the inspector's job to make sure the lorries don't deviate from their routes.
 The system also records at what time and location the vehicle is treating and this is monitored after each run to ensure routes are being treated correctly.

-What should I do if a salt spreader was travelling too fast to be safe?
+What should you do if a salt spreader was travelling too fast to be safe?

 Contact the team and tell us when and where this happened and we will investigate your concerns.
 When spreading, salt spreaders should travel at no more than 34mph.

-Can I make an insurance claim for a weather-related accident?
+Can you make an insurance claim for a weather-related accident?

 Files available to download